starcraftman/pakit/docs/pakit_recipes.rst

 #.
 Any Exception raised during *Sub.build()* method will trigger a rollback, halting
    any further tasks and cleaning up the current install.
 If it was an update, the previous working version will be restored.
 #.
-You are free to use anything availble in python and its libraries to build your program,
+You are free to use anything available in python and its libraries to build your program,
    even pakit code.
 #.
 To issue system commands I **STRONGLY** encourage you to use the *Sub.cmd* convenience method
    available on all subclasses.